guoyanb/JBCB2018/README.md

     2 https://github.com/wentaozhu/protein-cascade-cnn-lstm

 ### Citation：
-Please cite the following paper for using these codes:
+Please cite the following paper in your publication if it helps your research:

 <a href="https://www.worldscientific.com/doi/10.1142/S021972001850021X">Protein secondary structure prediction improved by recurrent neural networks integrated with 2-dimensional convolutional neural networks</a>.
 Journal of Bioinformatics and Computational Biology Vol. 16, No. 05, 1850021 (2018).